- What we collect

 The Library holds, uses and discloses personal information for the particular purpose for which it was collected.
 For example, if you apply for a grant, the Library will use personal information to assess your grant application.
 The Library will not use or disclose personal information for another purpose, unless the individual provides consent, or the use or disclosure falls within an exception set out in APP 6.2.

 1.6.
 Disclosure of personal information to overseas recipients

-The Library sometimes discloses personal information to an overseas recipient, when it arranges an interlibrary loan, document delivery or the exchange of library collection metadata records.
+The Library sometimes discloses personal information to overseas recipients, when it arranges an interlibrary loan, document delivery or the exchange of library collection metadata records.
 The country will depend on the location of the individual concerned.